NHERI-SimCenter/SimCenterBootcamp2025/docs/_sources/index.rst.txt

 students from across the globe and enjoy the opportunity to make new friends at unexpected places.

-**The format** of the course this year **has changed** from previous offerings.
+The format of the course this year has changed from last year’s offering.
-This year, the workshop is a **one week** intensive course of online instruction.
-The course is split evenly into **Python** (M-T-W) and **C/C++** (W-Th-F).
-The participants
+The workshop is now split into two one-week modules: one focused on **Python**, and the other on **C/C++**.
+These weeks are separated by a short break to give participants time to reflect and recharge!

-will be asked to review video material before the workshop.
+Participants will be asked to review video material in advance of the workshop.
-Each day, the material presented in those videos will be reviewed **briefly** before example programs are developed from scratch.
+Each day, the content from those videos will be briefly reviewed before example programs are developed live from scratch.

 .. note::

-   It is **intense**.
-While instruction is limited to six hours a day, expect to spend a few extra hours daily working on assignments if you intend to get anything worthwhile from the courses.
+   This course is **intense**.
+While instruction is limited to a few hours a day, expect to spend a few extra hours daily working on assignments if you intend to get anything worthwhile from the courses.